pineboat/pineboat.github.io/content/offline.md

 author = "vijayabharathib"
 date = "2017-12-09T10:16:59+05:30"
 publishdate = "2017-12-09T10:17:59+05:30"
-subtitle = "Either you are offline.
-Or you might have visited a broken link.
+subtitle = "This is an offline page.
+Looks like we can't reach the network.
 Do not loose hope, you can still find something useful within these pages." tags = ["offline"] title = "Have you gone offline?" draft=false